Elementary & Secondary Schools

 - Any other public buildings or grounds, including playing fields and parking areas that are not university property, in or on which university-related and sanctioned activities are performed.7

-Universities and colleges shall conspicuously post notices on their premises that state that it is unlawful to carry a firearm on such premises.9
+Universities and colleges must conspicuously post notices on their premises that state that it is unlawful to carry a firearm on such premises.9

 - N.M.
 Stat.
 Ann. § 30-7-2.1(A).